 Be of sustained durationand focus.
 In particular, the research reviewed found that more than 14 hours of professional development had a positive and significant effect on student achievement, while those with less than 14 hours did not (Editorial note: This number of hours is probably an artifact of the specific studies included, the necessary duration probably depends on a variety of factors),

 Include a heavy focus on providing evidence-based research about the subject before providing specific strategies to address the content,

 Rooted in subject matter focused on the student as a learner to have the highest impact on student achievement,

 Include time for the teacher to interact with the procedure taught and practice how they would apply it in their own classrooms.
 This may include an emphasis on teachers experiencing the material as a learner, not an educator,

 Couple professional development opportunities with a new curriculum or pedagogical tool.
-Simply providing new resource without any additional support does not work, necessary to provide explicit resources with support,
+Simply providing a new resource without any additional support does not work, it is necessary to provide resources with explicit support,